SlimeKnights/slimeknights.github.io/docs/roadmap/index.md

 See also [#5281](https://github.com/SlimeKnights/TinkersConstruct/issues/5281).
 </div>

 1.20.1 is in public Alpha.
-It will be receiving a few more updates to work out bugs and to add additional roadmap features.
+Current plan is to release a second alpha in the next couple of days, then after that work towards a beta.

 1.19.2 and 1.18.2 are both considered stable.
 Additional releases are possible but are unlikely.
 Anything before 1.18.2 has no releases planned.

 ## Ichor

 * Ichor will be meltable using a foundry.
-* Melting ichor will produce 125mb of pure liquid ichor, and some amount of either lava or blazing blood.
+* Melting ichor will produce some amount of pure liquid ichor as a byproduct, and some amount of blazing blood.
 This means its not 1 to 1 casting and melting.
+* Requires blazing blood to melt ichor.
 * Pure ichor can be casted like any other slime type.
-* Pure ichor will possibly be used as a smeltery fuel, granting high speeds but low fuel efficiency/temperature.
 * Pure ichor is also used in alloying [King's Slime](#kings-slime).

+## Fluid Block Effects

+* Slime fluids will be given more utilitarian effects on blocks of their current potion effects.
+* Ichor will notably break blocks.
+* Enderslime will break a block and replace it with one from your hand.
+* Some fluids such as glass or obsidian will place spike blocks to damage and slow attackers.

 ## Multiblock